[ Printer Friendly Version ] [ Report Abuse ]

 He practically sprinted towards the large front doors and wormed his way through the annoying couples in order to get out to the Main Courtyard.
 He followed the instinctive feeling in his gut and somehow knew exactly where to find her without the Map.
 As his pace slowed down to a leisurely walk, he slunk behind one of the stone columns at the edge of the courtyard and tried to keep in the shadows.
 Although the figure several yards away from him was covered in a large black cloak, Remus knew it was Marianne.
 He could feel her gravitational pull the entire way from Great Hall.

 Yet, as she turned her head to the side to take a puff from her skinny black cigarette holder, her eyes flashed maliciously when they settled on him.
 Remus felt his heartbeat cease to exist and her spiteful energy cut through him like a knife; he finally understood William Congreve’s famous line, “Heaven has no rage like love to hatred turned, nor hell a fury like a woman scorned”.

 “Piss off, Lupin,” the Ravenclaw finally sneered and after a quick flick of her cigarette, she jutted her chin snobbishly in the other direction.
 “I don’t want to talk to you.”

 Against his better judgment, he stepped towards her, desperate to understand her anger and make things right between them.
-Immediately, Marianne spun around and growled defensively as she pointed her wand at him with extreme wickedness written all over her heavily made up face.
-Remus started to physically shake as his breath caught in his throat.
-The pureblood looked absolutely nefarious in her expensive, black, grey and white strapless robes; the thousands of sequins on her ombre scalloped skirt shimmered in the moonlight and she jutted out her wand protectively, her arms covered in black satin gloves.
+Marianne spun around and growled defensively as she pointed her wand at him with extreme wickedness written all over her heavily made up face.
+Remus started to shake as his breath caught in his throat; the pureblood looked absolutely nefarious in her expensive, black, grey and white robes and the thousands of sequins on her ombre scalloped skirt shimmered in the moonlight as she jutted out her wand protectively, her arms covered in black satin gloves.